ale0204/MatrixProject/README.md

 3. **Explosives**: Long-press the joystick button to place an explosive, then move away.
 After 5 seconds, it explodes in a **cross pattern** (up, down, left, right + center), destroying walls and revealing hidden gold
 4. **Proximity Detection**: When near hidden gold embedded in walls, you'll hear periodic beeping sounds guiding you
 5. **Room Transitions**: The 8x8 viewport smoothly moves between four quadrants of the 16x16 world map as you explore
 6. **Lives System**: Hit a bomb and lose a life.
-Game over when all lives are lost
+If an explosive hits you directly, you lose, otherwise(if you're in the near proximity, up, down, left, right, you lose a life).
+Game over when all lives are lost.

 ### Scoring System